joshgerdes/jekyll-uno/_posts/2021-12-27-sftp-in-microsoft-azure-using-azure-blob-storage.md

 You can connect to the SFTP storage account by using local _(to the SFTP storage account)_ SSH public-private keypair or Password _(or both)_.
 You can also set up individual HOME directories _(containers)_ for each user _(maximum 1000 local user accounts_).

-SFTP communicates on port: 22, the default port usually used by this service.

 ![SFTP Azure Storage Account - High Level Diagram](/images/posts/SFTP_Azure_HLDiagram.png "SFTP Azure Storage Account - High Level Diagram")

 ### Creating an Azure Storage account for SFTP